parnic/node-screenlogic/README.md

 * `circuitId` - index of circuit for which to change the set point (index is relative to data returned by [`SLGetPumpStatus`](#slgetpumpstatus))
 * `setPoint` - the value for which to set the pump/circuit combo
 * `isRPMs` - boolean, `true` for RPMs, `false` for GPMs

+## SLCancelDelay

+Passed as an argument to the emitted `cancelDelay` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.